InkDAO/gitbook/smart-contracts/README.md

 ## Overview

-The dX platform smart contracts enable a decentralized content publishing and monetization platform.
+The InkDAO platform smart contracts enable a decentralized content publishing and monetization platform.
 Creators publish content to IPFS with access controlled through blockchain-verified ownership.
 Each post becomes a unique ERC20 token that readers purchase for lifetime access.

 ## Architecture